 Michael couldn’t help the short laugh.
 “I doubt he even knows we dated.
 It wasn’t a big event until Butler and Thom made it into one.”

 “I thought you and Thom were friends.”

 Michael stared back at the bungalows.
 James and Rose emerged from the one on the right.
 “Guess we were.
 It was just a few times he annoyed me like that.
-Guess it’s hard to explain.
+But… guess it’s hard to explain.
 When he got married, he wanted me to get married, too.
-Now that he’s divorced… and he blames me for it.
-Didn’t you hear him?”
+Now that he’s divorced… and he blames me for it, didn’t you hear him?”
 Michael shook his head.
 “I’m not sure what to think right now.”

 James and Rose sat on the sand beside them.
 “This place is a paradise!”
 Rose exclaimed.